mucahit-sahin/NetSpeedWidget/README.md

 - **Drag**: Click and drag to move the widget
 - **Double-click**: Opens the Network Usage window
+- **Triple-click**: Opens the Network Stats window
 - **System Tray**:
   - Double-click the tray icon to show the widget
-  - Right-click for menu options (Show/Exit)
+  - Right-click for menu options (Show/Network Stats/Exit)

 ### Network Usage Window